tjboldt/Apple2-IO-RPi/README.md

     1. RPI - Execute a single Linux command
     2. SH - Open a Linux shell
     3. WGET - Download and save to file
+2. Shell improvements
-2. Proper ProDOS clock driver (currently just directly sets values on block reads)
+3. Proper ProDOS clock driver (currently just directly sets values on block reads)
-3. Bi-directional image conversion between common formats and HIRES
+4. Bi-directional image conversion between common formats and HIRES
-4. Remote code execution
+5. Remote code execution
-5. Proxy VNC connection, rendering as Apple II compatible graphics
+6. Proxy VNC connection, rendering as Apple II compatible graphics

 ## Setup starting from scratch
-1. Have PCBs made from the gerber and drill files in the Hardware folder or email me for a blank or fully assembled board
+1. Have PCBs made from [PCBWay](https://www.pcbway.com/project/shareproject/Apple2_IO_RPi_v5.html) or from the gerber and drill files in the Hardware folder or email me for a blank or fully assembled board
 2. Solder chips, header and capacitors in place
 3. Attach Raspberry Pi Zero W facing outward from the card
 4. Install [Raspberry Pi OS](https://www.raspberrypi.org/software/) on microSD card